ashubhakt/Heart_disease_detection_system/README.md

 # Heart_disease_detection_system
-This is my college minor projet
+This is my college minor projet, and my first git repository.